Asylum architecture in the United States: Cottage Plan

-The Kirkbride plan, also called the linear plan, dominated asylum building.
+The Cottage Plan, also called the linear plan, dominated asylum building.
 It tended to produce very large, long structures.
 By the middle of the nineteenth century, some doctors complained that large monolithic asylums had not lived up to their expectations.
 But psychiatrists did not immediately abandon their belief in the therapeutic environment; instead, they argued for a different therapeutic environment.
 They proposed smaller cottage-like structures to replace the Kirkbride-plan hospitals.
 These cottages were to be arranged in a village, an homage to the Belgian town of Gheel, where citizens looked after mentally ill people who for centuries gathered there to worship at the shrine of St. Dymphna, the patron saint of lunatics.
 Dr. John Galt romanticized this medieval model as an ideal setting for the cure of the disease, thus causing a rift among the self-named “brethren” of asylum superintendents.

 The cottages varied in size from those which accommodated six to a dozen patients to larger ones which accommodated 20 or more.
 They were usually constructed either in groups or along streets and avenues as a village.
 In the group arrangement, the several groups were given up to a particular industry as a farm group, where the patients were employed at farming, and others, as the garden, the brick yard, shop industries, etc., all of these being a part of one institution on a single large estate.
 In the village plan, the institution was laid off in streets and avenues, and had the appearance of an ordinary village, each cottage having a flower garden in front, shade trees, etc. In either plan, there was conveniently located near the center of the plant an administration building, a hospital for the sick and those requiring special care, a bakery, a laundry and other utility buildings.
 The cost of construction was small as compared with older plans of asylum construction.

 This approach was viewed as more homelike, more convenient for administration and as permitting indefinite expansion.
 Some of the best known institutions constructed on this plan were the Springfield State Hospital at Sykesville, Maryland; Alt-Scherbitz near Leipzig; Gabersee near Munich, Germany; the Saint Lawrence State Hospital at Ogdensburg, New York; the Lakeshore Psychiatric Hospital in Etobicoke, Ontario; and the Craig Colony for Epileptics at Sonyea, New York.